how hard is to climb

 Note: the Tanzanian government has banned the use of all plastic bags, so please don’t use garbage bags or ziploc bags to store any of your gear.

-best time to climb Kilimanjaro
+best time to climb mount Kilimanjaro